chrisallick/BlinkFor/README.md

 BlinkFor
 ========

-Stream Twitter with Python and blink an LED with PyMCU when a term in mentioned!
+Stream Twitter with Python and blink an LED with PyMCU when a particular word is mentioned!
 The code I'm talking about during my http://sparkin60.com/ interview: http://vimeo.com/44761015

 I've removed my credentials from the init function in the Streaming class.
 Credentials can be obtained at: https://dev.twitter.com/